Permanency for Aboriginal and Torres Strait Islander children

 Meeting the needs of Aboriginal and Torres Strait Islander children

-Aboriginal and Torres Strait Islander children and families will have access to culturally appropriate Indigenous-specific and mainstream services and care.
+Aboriginal and Torres Strait Islander children, young people and families will have access to quality, culturally responsive and culturally safe services and care.

 Permanency